-Turkey is geographically located in the centre of Afro-Eurasia where both opportunities and risks interact profoundly.
-Because of its economic, social and cultural wealth, Afro-Eurasia has an extremely positive potential, not only for countries in this region but also for the entire world.
-However, this region is also a serious risk factor for the security of the world in terms of both the conventional disputes and asymmetric threats that are gradually increasing after the post Cold War period.
-In this setting where both opportunities and threats are stemming from the dynamism that is brought by globalization, the entire international community should exert active and efficient efforts to resolve current conflicts and to prevent potential disputes so that opportunities can overcome risks and globalization can be looked on the positive side.
+Turkey is geographically located in the centre of Afro-Eurasia where both opportunities and risks interact.
+Because of its economic, social and cultural wealth, Afro-Eurasia has an extremely positive potential, not only for the countries of the region but also for the entire world.
+However, this region also harbours serious risks to global security in terms of both conventional disputes and asymmetrical threats, which are gradually increasing in the post Cold War period.
+In this environment where both opportunities and threats emanate from a dynamism brought on by globalization, the entire international community should exert active and efficient efforts to resolve current conflicts and to prevent potential disputes so that opportunities can prevail over risks and globalization’s most positive aspects can be made to bear.

-Being one of the most important center of power of the region and being directly affected by any development in this geography, Turkey strongly feels this need and endeavors intensively so that long-lasting peace, stability and welfare can flourish in the region.
-Pursuing a more dynamic foreign policy in this direction in recent years and exerting great efforts to place cooperation and dialogue on solid foundation in Afro-Eurasian, Turkey attaches special importance to preventive diplomacy, pioneers a great deal of mediation attempts in a wide geography and endeavors actively for the peaceful settlement of disputes.
+As one of the most important centers of power of the region and as a nation directly affected by any development in this geography, Turkey strongly feels the need for conflict prevention and spares no effort to bring about lasting peace, stability and welfare in the region.
+In this vein, Turkey in recent years has pursued a more dynamic foreign policy, and endeavors to place cooperation and dialogue on solid footing in the Afro-Eurasian landscape.
+Turkey attaches special importance to preventive diplomacy, pioneers a great deal of mediation attempts in a wide geography and works actively for the peaceful settlement of disputes.

-Turkey’s approach on this issue takes its basis not only from the fact that preventive diplomacy’s success is the most effective and economic method in terms of settlement of disputes, but also from the reality that reduction of potential disputes and conflicts will directly contribute to Turkey’s development.
-In other words, strengthening the basis of peace and stability will ease the environment of mutually beneficial cooperation that Turkey wants to create in her near abroad and will help the region to develop as a whole together with Turkey.
-On the other hand, if potential conflicts cannot be averted through detecting the core reasons of the problem, the crisis to emerge can necessitate much more costly and long-term measures for the region and for the whole international community.
-Furthermore, each conflict can trigger another tension.
+Turkey’s approach on this issue is based not only from the fact that successful preventive diplomacy is the most effective and economic method of dispute settlement, but also on the reality that the reduction of potential disputes and conflicts directly contributes to Turkey’s development.
+In other words, strengthening the basis of peace and stability creates an environment of mutually beneficial cooperation that Turkey wants to see in her near abroad; this will help the region to develop as a whole together with Turkey.
+On the other hand, if potential conflicts cannot be averted through the timely detection of the core reasons of a conflict, the emerging crisis can necessitate more costly and long-term measures for the region and for the whole international community.
+In this respect, one should keep in mind that each conflict can trigger additional tensions.

-With this understanding, Turkey has exerted in recent years active efforts for finding a solution to many problems in her near abroad and beyond.
-Our endeavors to bring about internal reconciliation in Iraq, Lebanon and Kyrgyzstan; two separate trilateral cooperation process we have launched with the participation of Serbia and Croatia so that lasting peace and stability can be ensured in Bosnia-Herzegovina; similarly, a trilateral cooperation mechanism we have implemented with Pakistan which is the key to ensure peace and security in Afghanistan; conciliatory attitude we have adopted for the peaceful resolution of Iran’s nuclear program issue through dialogue; and even our contributions to launch a resolution process with broad participation between the Government of Somalia and conflicting parties are concrete examples of our endeavors.
+With this understanding, Turkey has worked in recent years for the resolution of many problems in her near abroad and beyond.
+Our endeavors to bring about internal reconciliation in Iraq, Lebanon and Kyrgyzstan; two separate trilateral cooperation processes we have launched with the participation of Serbia and Croatia to achieve lasting peace and stability in Bosnia-Herzegovina; similarly, a trilateral cooperation mechanism we have implemented with Afghanistan and Pakistan, a country which has an important role in ensuring peace and security in Afghanistan; the constructive attitude we adopted for the peaceful resolution of Iran’s nuclear program issue through dialogue; and our contributions to launch a broad-based resolution process between the Government of Somalia and conflicting parties are concrete examples of our efforts.

-The most important experience we have gained in this process is that each problem has its own dynamics and conditions; and in this vein mediation efforts should be accordingly directed with an understanding that can safeguard differences and that is flexible and free from uniformity.
-However, it should not be forgotten that preventive diplomacy has some golden rules.
-Furthermore, it should be also borne in mind that there are some principles to be adhered to, no matter what the nature of the dispute is.
-For instance, any actor should be competent on all dynamics of the problem and any actor should present the long-term commitment that a solution requires from the beginning in order to be a successful mediator.
-Likewise, the mediator should propose a flexible but values-based strategy since the beginning of the process and present a common vision to parties of a dispute.
+The most important experience we have gained in this process is that each problem has its own dynamics and conditions; and that mediation efforts should be carried out with a view to safeguard differences and in a manner which is flexible and free from uniformity.
+However, it should not be forgotten that preventive diplomacy has some golden rules and that there are some principles to be respected, no matter the nature of the dispute.
+For instance, in order to be a successful mediator, actors should demonstrate competency on all dynamics of the problem and should be able to show long-term commitment from the outset.
+Likewise, the mediator should propose flexible but values-based strategies from the beginning of the process and be able to present a common vision to the parties of a dispute.

-Apart from that, being able to earn the trust of parties of a dispute and demonstrating cooperation based on mutual will between all related actors in the process of finding solutions to a conflict are among the most important requirements of a successful mediation attempt.
-In this framework, a mediator’s ability to communicate with all parties of a dispute and maintain an even-handed attitude, provided that the values he/she put forward in the beginning are preserved, figure among the keys to success.
-This situation gains more importance especially in environments where a perception of contradiction exists between peace and justice.
-The main duties of a mediator are striking a balance between these two indispensible entities and the introduction of a resolution framework that will not require a sacrifice from one party at the expense of the other.
+Apart from that, earning the trust of parties of a dispute and demonstrating cooperation based on mutual will in the process of finding solutions to a conflict are among the most important requirements of a successful mediation attempt.
+A mediator’s ability to communicate with all parties and maintain an even-handed attitude - provided that the values he/she puts forward in the beginning are preserved - figure among the key elements of success.
+Communication becomes even more important in situations where a perception of contradiction exists between peace and justice.
+In this regard, the main duties of a mediator are to strike a balance between these two indispensable values and to introduce a framework for resolution that will not require parties to sacrifice one value at the expense of the other.

-This initiative, which is launched with a view to make the importance of mediation in preventive diplomacy and conflict resolution more prominent before the entire international community and thus in order to ensure that more endeavors and resources are allocated to mediation efforts, also aims at enhancing preventive diplomacy/mediation capacities of the UN, regional organizations and countries primarily.
-In this respect, the resolution adopted by consensus on 22 June 2010 in the UN General Assembly in line with these principles and objectives of the initiative is of special importance, since it is the first resolution regarding mediation adopted in the UN.
+This initiative, which was launched with a view to enhance the prominence of mediation in preventive diplomacy and conflict resolution and, consequently, to effect addtional resources for mediation efforts, also aims at enhancing the preventive diplomacy/mediation capacities of the UN, regional organizations and individual countries.
+In this respect, the resolution adopted by consensus on 22 June 2010 in the UN General Assembly (A/65/283) in line with these principles and objectives of the initiative is of special importance, since it is the first resolution regarding mediation adopted in the UN.

-In line with our efforts in the field of mediation, the visibility of Turkey’s profile in the peaceful resolution of conflicts is increasing.
-We are also in touch with the relevant departments in the UN for realizing our proposal for establishing a “Retreat Center” in Istanbul to be used for the UN’s mediation activities. .
-Under any circumstances, Turkey’s active efforts regarding the implementation of mediation in a more effective way, both in concrete areas of dispute and in international arena, especially in the UN, will continue.
+In line with our efforts in the field of mediation, Turkey’s profile in the peaceful resolution of conflicts is increasing.
+We are consulting closely with the relevant departments in the UN to establish a “Retreat Center” in Istanbul for use in the UN’s mediation activities.
+Under any circumstances, Turkey is committed to continuing its active efforts to enhance mediation and conflict resolution, both in concrete areas of dispute and in the international arena.